Afgar

 Afgar, or the Andalusian Leisure is a musical with lyrics by Douglas Furber, music by Charles Cuvillier and a book by Fred Thompson and Worton David.
 It is based on Cuvillier's 1909 French operetta of the same name, with words by André Barde and Michel Carré.

-The original West End production opened at the London Pavilion on 17 September 1919 and ran for 300 performances.
+The original West End production opened at the London Pavilion on 17 September 1919 and ran for 300 performances over a period of three years under the management of Charles B. Cochran.
 It featured Marie Burke, Alice Delysia, Strafford Moss, John Humphries, Lupino Lane, Harry Welchman and Leon Morton, and its cast recording was the first original cast recording of a musical at the Pavilion.
+The costumes were designed by the French fashion designer Paul Poiret.

 The Broadway production, directed by Frank Collins, opened on 8 November 1920 at the Central Theatre and ran for 168 performances.
 It starred Irving Beebee as Don Juan, Jr. and Delysia as Zaydee.